Nelonn/DropppedItemsName/README.md

 Shows name and count of dropped items when you looking at them

-Optionally, you can install NBTAPI and ProtocolLib to support any version and more correct operation.
+Optionally, you can install ProtocolLib to support any version and more correct operation.

 <img src="https://i.imgur.com/0XAwUVa.png" alt="">